kmiya/CarND-Traffic-Sign-Classifier-Project/writeup.md

 > 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 Data augmentation is known to be a good practice to prevent over fitting.
 I used the following function to augment training data.
 The function slides, rotates, scales an input image and adds values randomly.
 The ranges of values `inp`, `scale`, and `rot` were referred to [Sermanet & LeCun, 2011](https://doi.org/10.1109/IJCNN.2011.6033589).
-In my case, adding random values to the input image greatly improved accuracy.
+In my case, adding random values to the input image greatly improved the accuracy.
 ```python
 import random